COMMISSION THE SCULPTOR

 9. PATINATION & BASE: The Sculptor will supervise the patination process at the foundry and mount the sculpture portrait onto a base if appropriate.

 10. DELIVERY & SHIPMENT: Final payment is due upon completion.
 The sculpture can then be hand delivered, shipped, or arrangements can be made for pick up at the studio.

+Please contact the studio at: 678-897-7290 for a comlimentary consultation and cost estimate.
 Congratulations, you are now the proud owner of a masterpiece by Sculptor Keith Allen Johnson!